 - Cyclamen (Cyclamen hederifolium) Succulents are great houseplants.
 With little coffee grounds mixed into the soil, the plant flourishes with lush green leaves and winter blooms.

 - African Violets (Saintpaulia spp) These plants absolutely love nitrogen and acid.
 They will therefore thrive in soil sprinkled with coffee grounds, just be sure not to get coffee on their leaves.

 Most of the plants listed here thrive in acidic soils.
 Although we have mentioned that the chances of coffee grounds changing the pH of your soil would be close to impossible, most coffee grounds are acidic.
 Being part of the entire soil system, will contribute to the acid needs of the plant itself.

 How Often Should You Use Coffee Grounds in Your Houseplant?

 With the amount of organic material available in coffee grounds, there is no doubt that it will be quite beneficial to use for your indoor garden.
-But you don’t have to put them on your plant’s pot everyday.
-This would cause an imbalance with the nutrients they get and would eventually harm your plant.
+But you don’t have to put them on your plant’s pot every day.
+This would cause an imbalance in the nutrients they get and would eventually harm your plant.
 Ideally, you can add a spoonful of coffee grounds to your plants every 4 to 6 weeks.
 This amount would be more than enough for your houseplant.
-Being that the consistency of the grounds are quite fine, you would not need that much to maximize their benefits.
+Being that the consistency of the grounds is quite fine, you would not need that much to maximize their benefits.

 Coffee grounds have been used for outdoor vegetable and fruit gardens for the longest time.
 Harnessing the benefits brought about by this supposed waste can truly change the way we grow our gardens at home.